Code

 Surviving exomoons as tracers of planet-mass black holes — and a technosignature of planetary conversion

-That surviving moon is both the detection handle (radial velocity and astrometry report a planet-mass companion in the habitable zone, yet the only body that ever transits is moon-sized, with large transit-timing variations) and the artificial-vs-natural discriminant (we quantify how rarely nature could counterfeit the full configuration).
+That surviving moon is both the detection handle — the moon’s large transit-timing variations (TTVs) encode the primary’s planet-mass directly; the only body that ever transits is moon-sized; radial velocity and astrometry would corroborate the mass but are not yet within reach — and the artificial-vs-natural discriminant (we quantify how rarely nature could counterfeit the full configuration).

 from lastmoon.figures.signal_amplitudes import plot_signal_amplitudes